chichiulam2022/Travotel/README.md

 ## <div align="center"> _Description_ 📝</div>

-PThe app is a hotel bookings app with variety of features and technologies used for front and back-end both.
+The app is a hotel bookings app with variety of features and technologies used for front and back-end both.
 Below are the details on the same.

 ---